 About 2,500 undergraduate and 1,400 graduate students attend Stetson University, taking into account all four of the university's locations.
 Total enrollment is approximately 3,900.

 Absolutely!
-The WORLD: International Learning office offers exchange, faculty-led and affiliate programs.
+The WORLD: The David and Leighan Rinker Center for International Learning office offers exchange, faculty-led and affiliate programs.
 See International Learning's study abroad page for more details.

 Please review the application instructions for international applicants for the specific materials that are required of international applicants in order for an application to be considered complete.